Munklar/Partridge-Puzzle/Table of Contents.md

  * rn5.java is the same as pn5.java but starts by placing the biggest tiles first (rather than the smallest)
  * tr5.java solves Trapridge Puzzles for Java 8

-4. Python code ("postproc.py") for generating the data in the Analysis sub-folder (q.v.).
-It's pretty shabby code written with the assumption that it only needs to run once.
-(Sorry.)
+4. A "Solutions" directory filled with solutions to square Partridge Puzzles of various sizes.

-5. A "Solutions" directory filled with solutions to square Partridge Puzzles of various sizes.
+5. An "Analysis" directory filled with different ways of analyzing the 18,656 solutions to the N=8 Partridge Puzzle.

-6. An "Analysis" directory filled with different ways of analyzing the 18,656 solutions to the N=8 Partridge Puzzle.
+6. An "Images" directory for the Python program that converts solutions into .PNG images, and a few of those .PNG images by way of example.